nemesis-software/nemesis-support/README.md

 Each issue should be submited with detailed information in order to be fixed.
 This information includes:

-1. steps to reproduce from start.nemesis.io generated project
+1. Steps to reproduce from start.nemesis.io generated project, including the version you are using.
 2. Unit test showing the reproducement of the issue.

 In case the two required steps of information are not provided it is possible your issue to never be fixed.
 For faster fixes please provide Unit test or Integration test showing the issue.